Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 For the first time, little Floorgraphics had poached News America's bread and butter.

-Marquis sped back to New York City with the bad news, hustling to News America's holiday party held at a restaurant overlooking the ice rink at Rockefeller Center — just a block from parent company News Corp's headquarters.
+Marquis sped back to New York City with the bad news, hustling to News America's holiday party held at a restaurant overlooking the ice rink at Rockefeller Center — just a block from parent company News Corp.'s headquarters.
 "I made a beeline to Carlucci," Marquis recalled, "and said, 'You'll never believe what happened.' "

 Carlucci and other senior executives proved surprisingly cheery, Marquis said.
 "Paul told me, 'Not only are we going to kick their asses and crush these guys, but I can go to the boss and get the money I need to put them out of business.' "